-P Investigational medicinal product under test

-P.1.
-Description and composition of the investigational medicinal product

-The qualitative and quantitative composition of the IMP should be stated.
-The information provided should include:

-- a short statement or a tabulation of the dosage form - composition, i.e. list of all components of the dosage form and their amount on a per-unit basis (including overages, if any), the function of the components, and a reference to their quality standards (e.g. compendial monographs or manufacturer's specifications) - description of accompanying diluents(s) - a brief description of the type of container and closure used for the dosage form and accompanying reconstitution diluent, if applicable.
+P Investigational medicinal product under test P.1.
+Description and composition of the investigational medicinal product The qualitative and quantitative composition of the IMP should be stated.
+The information provided should include: - a short statement or a tabulation of the dosage form - composition, i.e. list of all components of the dosage form and their amount on a per-unit basis (including overages, if any), the function of the components, and a reference to their quality standards (e.g. compendial monographs or manufacturer's specifications) - description of accompanying diluents(s) - an outline of the type of container and closure used for the dosage form and for any accompanying reconstitution diluent and devices, if applicable.
+A complete description should be provided in section P.7.
 P.2.
-Pharmaceutical development

-For early development there may be only limited information to include in this section.
+Pharmaceutical development For early development there may be only limited information to include in this section.